 The cons of sugaring:

-It can be slightly more expensive than waxing and not widely available.
+The caveat to sugaring is that it can be slightly more expensive than waxing and not widely available.
 Otherwise it tends to be faster, less painful and far more sustainable than waxing.

 Like waxing, sugaring requires some aftercare to maintain health of skin and prevent ingrown hairs (though this is less likely than with waxing!).